yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

 1. Microsoft Azure subscription must be pay-as-you-go or MSDN

-    a.
-Trial subscriptions will not work
+    -   Trial subscriptions will not work

 2. A virtual machine configured with (see Before the hands-on lab):

-    a.
-Visual Studio 2017 Community edition, or later
+    -   Visual Studio 2017 Community edition, or later

-    b.
-Azure Development workload enabled in Visual Studio 2017 (enabled by default on the VM)
+    -   Azure Development workload enabled in Visual Studio 2017 (enabled by default on the VM)

-    e.
-Service Fabric SDK 3.1 or later for Visual Studio 2017
+    -   Service Fabric SDK 3.1 or later for Visual Studio 2017

-    d.
-Google Chrome browser (Swagger commands do not work in IE)
+    -   Google Chrome browser (Swagger commands do not work in IE)

-    e.
-PowerShell 3.0 or higher (v5.1 already installed on VM)
+    -   PowerShell 3.0 or higher (v5.1 already installed on VM)

 ## Exercise 1: Environment setup